Here’s the true story this spider photo reminded me of:

 I was on a ‘cleaning frenzy’ one night (about 3 years ago) and moving quickly around the house with my vintage Electrolux canister vacuum cleaner using the hose with a small attachment and vacuuming all the nooks and crevices along the floor.
 I flung open a folding louvered wood door leading into the living room to vacuum the little area on the floor where dust bunnies gather.

-I’m moving really fast, my vacuum attachment headed down to the corner on the floor and suddenly I ‘feel’ a tiny “STOP!” and I see (without my glasses on, so it’s a little blurry) what looks to be a little planet with a lot of satellites spinning around it!
+I’m moving really fast, my vacuum attachment headed down to the corner on the floor and suddenly I ‘hear’ a tiny “STOP!” and I see (without my glasses on, so it’s a little blurry) what looks to be a little planet with a lot of satellites spinning around it!

-I took that spider and her babies out to the woodpile in the backyard and watched her as she casually walked off of the plastic laminate onto the wood.
+I took that mother spider and her babies out to the woodpile in the backyard and watched her as she casually walked off of the plastic laminate onto the wood.

-Spider Bus Mission Accomplished!
+Spider Mother and Babies Bus Mission Accomplished!

 And most definitely, that wolf spider had been MY roommate for almost 8 years!
 And I’m really happy that she knew that I couldn’t be having hundreds of her babies living in my bedroom!
 What a smart spider mother!